 Interim results from Capricor's ALLSTAR trial were anything but

-- Capricor Therapeutics' lead candidate doesn't look like it's going to win out in the mid-stage portion of a study evaluating it as a treatment for heart attack survivors, according to topline results from interim analysis released Friday.
+- Capricor Therapeutics' lead candidate doesn't look like it's going to win out in the mid-stage portion of a study evaluating it as a treatment for heart attack survivors, according to topline results from an interim analysis released Friday.

 - ALLSTAR, a Phase 1/2 trial, was designed to show whether Capricor's drug, dubbed CAP-1002, could significantly reduce heart scarring for adults who had undergone a large heart attack and have residual cardiac dysfunction compared to placebo.
 Data from a six-month follow-up indicate the drug has a small chance of hitting that primary endpoint.